-But after I graduated, the energetic version of me, which was often described to carry a “smiling face” turned gloomy and had a poker face as default.
+But after I graduated, the animated version of me, which was often described to carry a “smiling face,” turned gloomy and had a poker face as default.

-I was devastated by how much I changed.
+I was devastated by how much I had changed.

-I wondered why I can’t make good friends at work.
+I wondered why I couldn’t make good friends at work.
 Things started adding up when I asked my high school friends to take an MBTI test.